mattb00ker/100-days-of-code/r1-log.md

 Met some challenges when trying to work out scoring comparisons today. need to rethink my code, good excuse to learn a little more about objects tomorrow.

 ### R1D7
+values assigned to cards using the return function, scoring system also introduced.
+Everything checked with the HTML file.
+Started learning about DOM manipulation.

+### R1D7